At some point along the way, most breeds have been crossed to create something new.

 Dalmadoodles tend to have large litters, which means if you catch a breeder at the right time when one of their dogs has just given birth, then you may be able to get a deal.

-Breeders don’t like to keep these dogs around for long periods of time, as they will quickly lose value as they grow older, and cost more money the bigger that they get.
+Breeders don’t like to keep these dogs around for long periods, as they will quickly lose value as they grow older, and cost more money the bigger that they get.

 How to Find Reputable Dalmadoodle Breeders?